 Native grasses are excellent ground coverings for sunny clay sites.
 Deeply rooted sand dropseed (Sporobolus cryptandrus) produces graceful clumps of fine-textured foliage for natural meadow settings or as ground covering garden accents.
-S. heterolepis grows to 15 inches tall and slightly wider, with pinkish, popcorn-scented summer flower plumes.
+Prairie dropseed (Sporobolus heterolepis) grows to 15 inches tall and slightly wider, with pinkish, popcorn-scented summer flower plumes.

-Vincas tolerate clay and sun exposure.
-Vinca major is aggressive; rooted cuttings spaced at 6 inches cover an area within a year.
-It is less likely to become invasive in full sun.
+Different types of vincas tolerate clay and sun exposure well, making them a good ground cover candidate.
+Greater periwinkle (Vinca major) is aggressive; rooted cuttings spaced at 6 inches cover an area within a year.
+It's less likely to become invasive in full sun.
 Flowers appear in spring and are attractive blooming along with interplanted daffodils.
 Vinca "Variegata" has white-edged leaves.

 Greek yarrow (Achillea serbica) forms low mats of silvery, lacy leaves and white flowers on 4- to 10-inch-tall stems.
-Wooly yarrow (A. tomentosa) spreads low with hairy, grayish-green leaves and bright yellow flowers.
-Common yarrow (A. millefolium) is available in several hybrid varieties and flower colors.
+Wooly yarrow (Achillea tomentosa) spreads low with hairy, grayish-green leaves and bright yellow flowers.
+Common yarrow (Achillea millefolium) is available in several hybrid varieties and flower colors.

-Consider low-growing, clay- and-sun-tolerant woody perennial shrubs for large areas difficult to access.
+Consider low-growing, clay- and sun-tolerant woody perennial shrubs for large areas that are difficult to access.
 Vigorous growing gray dogwood (Cornus foemina) is a widely adapted North American native.
 Large white flower clusters appear in spring giving way to purplish new growth.
 Brilliant red fall foliage and bluish-white fruits extend seasonal color.